A list of 45 tools to have around the house. Some might be used all the time, others you will be glad you have when you need them.

 34. Storage

-“Just throw it in there for now”, stays there for 8 and 1/2 years.
-It never fails where your garage cabinet becomes the junk drawer of the shop.
+“Just throw it in there for now” stays there for 8 and 1/2 years.
+It never fails when your garage cabinet becomes the junk drawer of the shop.

 35. Rags

-You’ve wiped your hands on the same dirty old hand towel for how long?
 At this point, your hands are dirtier than before you tried wiping them off.
-Scott Rags in a Box is extremely underrated and comes in a 200 pack.
+Scott Rags in a Box is exceptionally underrated and comes in a 200-pack.

 36. Jack

-A jack isn’t just for cars, if one sits in your garage long enough you will find great uses for it.
+A jack is not just for cars; you will find great uses if one sits in your garage long enough.
 Sunex sells a very affordable 8 Ton Bottle Jack.

 37. Sawhorses

-Sawhorses are great to have around, and Works created a pair that comes with clamps attached.
+Sawhorses are great to have around, and Works created a pair with clamps attached.

 38. Thermometer

-Sure we get weather on our phones, but you still put a clock on your wall.
+Sure, we get weather on our phones, but you still put a clock on your wall.
 Why?
-Because it’s convenient.
+Because it is convenient.
 Check out Extech’s Indoor/Outdoor Thermometer.

 39. Shears

-Don’t let those bushes get out of control.
-Tame those beasts with Fiskars Hedge Shears.
+Do not let those bushes get out of control.

 40. Garbage Can

-Just like the rag, the Brute 44 Gallon Trash Container doesn’t get the respect it deserves.
-You never think garbage cans are amazing until you have a great one.
+Like the rag, the Brute 44 Gallon Trash Container does not deserve the respect it deserves.
+You never think garbage cans are impressive until you have a great one.

 41. Pry Bar

-Some projects you try to be really delicate and make sure you don’t break anything.
-Other times you turn it up to 11 and grab a Vaughn pry bar and give it hell.
+In some projects, you try to be delicate and ensure you do not break anything.
+Other times, you turn it up to eleven, grab a Vaughn pry bar, and give it hell.

 42. Storage Shelf